shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 Lemilay looked around with her glowing bald spot.
 "Nothing here, no."

-"So let's go chase down the one cat we do know is here."
+"So, let's go chase down the one cat we do know is here."
 Wryonin readied his slingshot.
 "Which way did it go?"

 While Wryonin and Lemilay discussed what to do, Ersatzica got Mudrich's attention.
 She threw a rock at her.
 It landed in her fur and gently fell to the ground.